ibralhindi/EDA-of-various-topics/README.md

 # EDA-of-various-topics
-Using R to perform exploratory data analysis on several topics
+Using R to perform exploratory data analysis on several topics.
+MBAT - S2, 2021